Need help with your JSON?

 Security Risks of eval()-Based JSON Parsing

-eval(codeString); // Executes the string as JS code
+eval(codeString); // Executes the string as code, not as data

 This allows attackers to perform actions like: